top of page

 Story Development:

-• Doc-Style Videos: The story emerges during post-production, shaped by the interviews and footage captured.
-Flexibility:
+Doc-Style Videos: The story takes shape during post-production, driven by the interviews and footage carried out.

-• Scripted Videos: Follow a predetermined path, with little room for deviation during filming.
+Scripted Videos: It follows a certain direction, leaving little room for changes during filming.

-• Scripted Videos: Aim to entertain and inform through a controlled and polished narrative.
+Scripted Videos: These try to entertain and educate through a tight and polished storyline.

 Conclusion

-Choosing between scripted and doc-style videos depends on your brand's message and how you want to engage your audience.
-Scripted videos offer control and creativity, while doc-style videos provide authenticity and a personal touch.
-Both styles have unique strengths and can be powerful tools in your marketing strategy.
+Whether you go for scripted or doc-style videos depends on your message and how you want to interact with your audience.
+Scripted videos can offer control and creativity in their most professional sense, while doc-style videos can really offer authenticity and personal touch.
+Each of these styles has different strengths it can boast of and thus can be engendered as a powerful tool in your marketing strategy.

 bottom of page